Where Are They Now?

 Gerald “Jerry” Elliot, PharmD ‘11 is in his 4th year and is considering a post graduate hospital residency.
 Jerry did an internship at the World Health Organization (WHO) in Geneva, Switzer-land where he started a publication on how comorbidities influence disability in geriatric populations in select lower income countries.
 He writes “The CPP definitely influenced my decision to do the WHO rotation because it gave me a real perspective on the status of public health in this country and made me want to do something about the inequality I observed among the poor, uneducated, and chronically ill.
 This encouraged me to educate myself about the status of public health systems in other countries and how they compare to the US.
 The best part about the WHO experience was similar to what I experienced at the CPP: meeting people who were truly passionate about righting the social inequality that predominates in most of the world, and knowing that they really are making a difference.”

-Alex Hartzman, CHA ’10, MPH ’13 is the first recipient of the Ina Jo Rosenberg and Shiri Eve Leah Gumbiner Fellowship at the LaFollette School of Public Affairs.
+Alex Hartzman, CHA ’10, MPA ’12, MPH ’12, was the first recipient of the Ina Jo Rosenberg and Shiri Eve Leah Gumbiner Fellowship at the LaFollette School of Public Affairs.
 After completing the Center’s Capstone Certificate in Consumer Health Advocacy, he enrolled in the dual master program in Public Health and Public Affairs.
-Hartzman reports that his experience with the Center gave him the perspective on the challenges individuals face as they negotiate the health care system: “a systems approach is not all that meaningful without understanding the patients’ perspective.”
+Hartzman reports that his experience with the Center gave him a new understanding of the challenges individuals face as they negotiate the health care system: “a systems approach is not all that meaningful without understanding the patients’ perspective.”
 Hartzman has been using this perspective in his role as an associate in the Improving Healthcare Systems program at the Patient-Centered Outcomes Research Institute (PCORI) since 2013.
 PCORI is a non-profit which funds comparative effectiveness research to generate evidence to inform patient and other stakeholder decisions by incorporating them into study formulation, design, conduct, and dissemination.

 Raisa Koltun, PharmD ’06, MPH ’09, former Patient Advocacy Supervisor, is currently completing a population health fellowship in Milwaukee and focusing on social justice issues, as they relate to health outcomes.
 She is working on projects that build civic capacity to advocate for policy and social change in the Latino community of Milwaukee.